this is the teaching page

 I have worked with Corali for over 10 years, helping to devise shows and leading worshops and collaborative performances in unusual places and established venues.
 In the past we have explored video and sound technology in dance as part of a professional development program and building towards the 21st anniversary of the company.
 This covered personal memories and the use of old photographs to conjure up scenes and transform memories.

 Education work with Corali includes personal development projects for its members designed around their stated needs and professional aims.
-Plus work in schools and centres co-led by company members.
+Plus work in schools and centers co-led by company members.

 "Smudged" at Tate Modern